Shresth-Agarwal/Plant-Disease-Detection/README.md

 ---
 ##  Project Motivation & Significance

-This project was developed to address critical challenges in the cultivation of high-value medicinal plants.
+This project was developed to address critical challenges in the cultivation of high-value plants.

 *   **The Problem:** Traditional disease monitoring relies on manual inspection, which is slow, labor-intensive, requires expert knowledge, and is not scalable.
 This often leads to delayed treatment, significant crop loss, and inconsistent product quality.